The Massachusetts Institute for Community Health Leadership (MICHL) has over 190 graduates from more than fifteen years of the program.

 This is an opportunity for emerging leaders in a variety of community-based health care settings in Massachusetts to participate in leadership development with a new cohort of professionals who are experiencing many of the same challenges, demands, and benefits of this work.
-Not only will you have the opportunity to join a network of promising leaders across the state, but your growth and engagement in the program that begins with this initial nine-month experience will extend for many years, as a result of building a supportive group of contacts.
+Not only will you have the opportunity to join a network of promising leaders across the state, but your growth and engagement in the program that begins with this initial nine-month experience will extend for many years, as a result of building a supportive group of colleagues.

-Organizations of the applicants who are selected for MICHL are required to pay a modest fee of $600.
 The Blue Cross Blue Shield of Massachusetts Foundation underwrites all other costs of this 18-session experiential development program.

 Click here to apply for the Massachusetts Institute for Community Health Leadership program.

 For additional information about the MICHL program, please contact Sharon Bueno Washington at [email protected].